List of Tiger Mask W characters: Billy the Kidman

 Billy the Kidman (ビリー・ザ・キッドマン, Birī za Kiddoman) is a pro-wrestler from GWM.
 Under orders from GWM he took on the identity of the Yellow Devil to participate in the Masked World Tournament.
 He and Odin want to crush the Zipang Pro Wrestling group.
 He was defeated by Tiger Mask's perfected Tiger Drive and unmasked.
 His specialty is on his diamond-hard head which can crack walls.
 He is named after and resembles former WCW and WWF/E wrestler Billy Kidman.
 He is the last to lose his life during the Hell-in-the-hole tournament.
 He is voiced by Hiroki Yasumoto.

 Bigfoot

 Bigfoot (ビッグフット, Biggufutto) is an American wrestler from GWM that is associated with Tiger's Den.
 He is incredibly large yet swift.
 He also enjoys sleeping.
 His specialty is on his bearhug which can split a tree.
+He bears a resemblance to WWE wrestler Big Show.
 He is voiced by Kōhei Fukuhara.